officialyenum/Real-Time-Graphics-OpenGL/README.md

 # Real-Time-Graphics-OpenGL
-MSc Real Time Graphics OpenGL at Teesside University with C++ and OpenGL
+MSc Real Time Graphics at Teesside University with C++ and OpenGL